Bobby360720/MyAzureCloudProjects/Project Name_ Implementing and Managing Azure Firewall and Firewall Manager Policies.md

 *   **Improved Traffic Management**: Offers comprehensive filtering for V2I, B2I, and other scenarios.
 *   **DDoS and WAF Protection**: Adds layers of security for web and network traffic.

-This comprehensive guide ensures that your organization can implement and manage Azure Firewall and related services effectively using Azure CLI and the Portal.